Monte Carlo Query Search: Active Capability Assessment of AI Agents: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We presented a new approach for discovering and modeling BBAI capabilities in stochastic settings.
-Empirical and theoretical results show the utility and reliability of this approach.
-While PCML learns accurate models within the given query budget, future work is needed to improve exploration efficiency and generalization.
+We presented \APPABBREV{}, an active query-synthesis approach for discovering and modeling BBAI capabilities in stochastic settings.
+Empirical and theoretical results show that \APPABBREV{} learns accurate capability models within a finite query budget.
+While \APPABBREV{} is effective, future work is needed to improve exploration efficiency and generalization.
 In particular, real-world BBAIs often exhibit implicit or context-dependent preferences between multiple valid plans.
-Distinguishing such preferences from genuine structural constraints remains an open challenge for building capability models that both generalize and accurately reflect an agent’s behavior.
+Distinguishing such preferences from genuine structural constraints remains an open challenge for learning capability models that both generalize and accurately reflect an agent's behavior.